circonus/docs/content/circonus/on-premises/installation/installation.md

 fq_round_robin
-: (optional) If "true" (string), instead of sending a message to every FQ, stratcon will round robin the message across the configured FQ. **Do not set this value unless instructed to do so by Circonus Support.**
+: (optional) If "true" (string), instead of sending a message to every FQ, stratcon will round robin the message across the configured FQ. **Do not set this value unless instructed to do so by Circonus Support.** Normally, stratcon sends a copy of every message to every FQ daemon it knows about, providing redundancy if an FQ daemon should fail.

 feeds
 : (optional) Defines the number of MQ hosts to which each stratcon host should